zerjens/fc4-framework/proposals/ep01-decouple-models-and-views/ep01-decouple-models-and-views.md

 ## The Current Data Scheme

 In the current version of FC4, each diagram exists in [the repository](https://fundingcircle.github.io/fc4-framework/methodology/repository.html) as a pair of files: the YAML source file and the PNG image file.
-The data within each YAML file is completely self-contained and independent of any other data; as of this moment an FC4 Landscape is a concept only; it isn’t modeled by or represented in any of the data.
+The data within each YAML file is completely self-contained and independent of any other data; if a system or a user is included in multiple diagrams, then they must be defined repeatedly and redundantly, which is onerous and tends to lead to data drift and inconsistencies.

 ## The Decoupled Data Scheme

-In this new decoupled data scheme that I’ve been working on, a Landscape consists of two sets of files: a set of YAML files that _together_ define the static model of the systems that make up the landscape, and a set of YAML+PNG files that define and express independent views of the landscape and its systems.
+In this new decoupled data scheme that I’ve been working on, a repo consists of two sets of files: a set of YAML files that _together_ define the static model of the systems that make up the landscape, and a set of YAML+PNG files that define and express independent views of the landscape and its systems.

 An illustration might be better: